codica2/vue-app-best-practice/README.md

 └─index.js
 ```

-Modules are installed in the `index.js` file, which is in the root of the folder `store`.
+Modules are installed in the `index.js` file, which is in the `Store` root folder.
 The `getters.js` file is global to get application states.
 File with name `mutations-types.js` has names of mutations constants.
 ```js